atrf87/json-1/task_hw.md

 ```
 git push
 ```
 #### 7. Edit the content of the file “new.json” - write information about yourself (name, age, number of pets, future desired salary).
-Everything is written in JSON format
+Everything is written in json format
 ```
 {
     "name": "Anna",
     "surname": "Gvozdeva",
     "age": 31,
     "pets": 0,
     "desired_salary": 100000
 }
 ```
 #### 8. Push changes the an external repository